-- Factors that led to the formation of the above-mentioned sandbars will be discussed on the basis of the transition process of bed morphology during the flood.
-Figure 12 shows the river channel formation during the period when discharge was decreased in the 1981 flood, and the displayed time of each result corresponds to each displayed time of from (1) to (6) in Fig. 13.
-The transition process of bed morphology during the flood is able to be roughly described as follows: a sign of change started to appear on the surface of the riverbed after the peak discharge, and then multiple-row bars on the riverbeds changed into double-row bars over time.
-However, for the time period from (5) to (6), differences in bed morphology are found between the section immediately upstream of the bend and the section immediately downstream of the bend in the river channel.
+Factors that led to the formation of the above-mentioned sandbars will be discussed on the basis of the transition process of bed morphology during the flood.
+Figure 12 shows the calculated river channel formation during the period when discharge was lower in the 1981 flood, and the displayed time of each result corresponds to each displayed time of from (1)to (6) in Fig.13.
+The transition process of bed morphology during the flood can be roughly described as follows: a sign of change started to appear on the surface of the riverbed after the peak discharge, and then multiple-row bars on the riverbeds changed into double-row bars over time.
+For the time period from (5) to (6), differences in bed morphology are found between the section immediately upstream of the bend and the section immediately downstream of the bend in the river channel.
 While double-row bars still remain in the upstream section, the trend toward the development of single-row bars is already clearly seen in the downstream section.
-This is probably because the downstream-ward migration of the sandbar was - limited at the bend in the river channel, which provided conditions better than a straight river channel for the development of sandbars, and the developed sandbars eventually stopped moving completely, which then promoted the development of single-row bars in the low-water channel. - Further, it was observed in this analysis that sandbars in M-1, which formed immediately downstream of the bend, eventually triggered the development of sandbars in M-2 on the upstream side, and those sandbars then gradually increased the degree of meandering.
-That is, it is considered that, since point bars that form in the bend area - of the river channel can even limit the migration of sand bars on the upstream side, the impact from those point bars will spread further upstream indirectly.
+This is probably because the downstreamward migration of the sandbar was limited at the bend in the river channel, which provided conditions better than a straight river channel for the development of sandbars, and the developed sandbars eventually completely stopped moving, which then promoted the development of single-row bars.
+However, it is unknown whether such a phenomenon was taking place in the actual river.
+But in calculation, it describes the spinup process in the numerical model as the flow transitions from the plane bed through small-scale multiple-row bars to single-row alternate bars.